Whether financing or operating, you can easily make an operating lease schedule that meets the requirements under ASC 842.

 - Beginning of Period Payments: =npv(rate/12,period2pmt:finalperiodpmt)+period1pmt

-- The total of your lease expense for the full lease should equal the sum of all of the monthly payments, prepayments, and initial direct costs, less lease incentives.
+- The total of your lease expense for the full lease should equal the sum of all the monthly payments, prepayments and initial direct costs, less lease incentives.

-- Lease Commencement Initial Balance Entry from Period 0 ROU Asset and Lease Liability
+- Lease Commencement Initial Balance Entry from Period 0: Debit ROU Asset and credit Lease Liability.

-- Monthly Amortization Entry from Lease Expense, Allocated to Principal, Payment, and ROU Asset Adjustment (plug)
+- Monthly Amortization Entry: debit Lease Expense, debit Allocated to Principal, credit Payment and credit ROU Asset Adjustment (plug).

-Give it a try on your own, or download our FREE ASC 842 Lease Amortization Schedule spreadsheet template, so you don’t have to start with a blank spreadsheet.
-Keep in mind that Netlease automates all of these steps and delivers the required disclosures for ASC 842, IFRS 16 and GASB 87 compliance.
+Give it a try on your own, or download our FREE ASC 842 Lease Amortization Schedule spreadsheet template.
+Keep in mind that our software solution, Netlease, automates all of these steps and delivers the required disclosures for ASC 842, IFRS 16 and GASB 87 compliance.

-You can also get our free version of NetLease Go, which is free forever and can manage up to 5 leases.
+Or, try it for free.
+NetLease Go Free is free forever and can manage up to three leases.